February 28, 2017 • Contributor: Jen Carreiro from Something Turquoise

 This banner combines paper and metallic vinyl to make a crafty-chic statement.
 I think you should cut lots and lots of hexagons and string them all over your event!
 Make this adorable banner by Anna Rose in Design Space now!

 Forever Fabric Banner

-Turn simple supplies like canvas fabric and black iron into this lovely forever banner!
+Turn simple supplies like canvas fabric and black iron-on into this lovely forever banner!
 Use ribbon in the color of your event to personalize… this would be darling in engagement photos!
 Make this banner in Design Space now!

 Just Married Banner